Gods and Generals (film): Production

-Extended Director's Cut
+Extended director's cut

 The extended director's cut was released for Blu-ray Disc on May 24, 2011.
 The film also received special screenings across the country to commemorate the anniversaries of important Civil War battles, starting with a July 22, 2011, presentation at George Mason University to commemorate the 150th anniversary of the First Battle of Bull Run.

 Among the footage edited includes a sub-plot which follows John Wilkes Booth, the famous actor who would eventually assassinate President Abraham Lincoln.
 One scene towards the end of the extended cut of the film features Chamberlain and his wife, Fanny, attending a production of Shakespeare's Julius Caesar in which Booth plays Marcus Junius Brutus.
 Chamberlain and his wife have a conversation with Booth and his fellow actors following the end of the play.
 Another scene cut from the film features a performance in Washington, D.C. in which Booth stars in Macbeth, which is being seen by President Lincoln.
 When he gives the famous "dagger of the mind" soliloquy, he looks directly at Lincoln while reciting it.
 Later, when Booth is offered the chance to meet with Lincoln, he refuses.

 A sequence dealing with the Battle of Antietam was removed from the film.
 The battle was seen mostly from the perspectives of Jackson (who played a major strategic role in the battle) and Chamberlain (whose corps was held in reserve).
 In the Director's Cut the entire sequence at Antietam is shown; the Antietam battle scenes mostly depict the fighting in Miller's Cornfield, where soldiers from the opposite sides fired at each other from just a few meters away.

 Soundtrack

 In 2003, the film score was composed by John Frizzell, with some minor contributions by Randy Edelman, who composed the score for the previous Gettysburg.
-The soundtrack is notable for containing a new song commissioned for the movie and written and performed by Bob Dylan, Cross the Green Mountain.
+The soundtrack is notable for containing a new song commissioned for the movie and written and performed by Bob Dylan, "Cross the Green Mountain".
 The track was later included on the compilation album The Bootleg Series Vol. 8: Tell Tale Signs.
 The music of the 2nd South Carolina String Band also appears on the soundtrack.

 Video game

 A video game based on the movie was released on March 1, 2003.
-It was developed by Anivision Value and published by Activision.
+It was developed by Activision Value and published by Activision.